jpupper/WebShaderGallery/README.md

-This woulnd be posible if it wasnt for /:
+This woulnd be posible if it wasnt for this links || esto no sería posible si no fuera por estos links:

+ - <a ref="https://www.davideaversa.it/2016/10/three-js-shader-loading-external-file/" > Load shader from external file  </a>